-- The H-bridge orient the voltage so that the connected motor can rotate the way you politely asked it.
+- The H-bridge orients the voltage so that the connected motor can rotate the way you politely asked it to.

 Of course, you will have to program your developing board to work properly.
 Many websites provide great help for dealing with Arduino or Raspberry Pi boards.

 Note: H-bridges are used for other functions, like, for example, DC-to-AC converters.
 Also, the stepper motors are controlled by H-bridges, but it’s slightly more complicated.

 Congratulations.
 Despite some pictures challenging to watch for too long, you now have half the control of your not-that-eager-now motor.
 In the next part, we will look at the speed control, still on DC brushed motors.
 One more step towards total control!

 — If you liked what you read, please clap the hell out of it and follow us on Reddit!

 Discover the following article: How to stop being controlled by your DC motor: reverse the roles!
 Part 2.